I-Skid/web-stealer/README.md

 ![Web Stealer](https://media.discordapp.net/attachments/1118718518427402283/1118982884515135600/image.png?width=623&height=510)

-## Logs

-- **July 14, 2023**: Rewrote [`server.py`](https://github.com/I-Skid/web-stealer/blob/main/server.js) in Node.js for those who prefer to use Node.js instead of Python.
-There's no difference in functionality.
-- **August 14, 2023**: Created a new Discord server for providing support and answering questions.
-Feel free to join us [here](https://discord.gg/CUdzAEyYVK).

 ## Platforms

 Compatible with Windows, macOS, Linux, and any other operating system with a web browser capable of running JavaScript (including Samsung Smart Fridge).